France women's national football team: UEFA Women's Euro 2022

 The UEFA Women’s Euro 2022 was hosted in England.
 France qualified and was placed in Group D with Belgium, Iceland, and Italy.
 France finished top of the group with 7 points to advance to the quarterfinals.
 They beat the Netherlands in extra time 1-0 on July 23, 2022, in Rotherham, England.
 In the semi-finals, France played Germany on July 27, 2022 where they lost 2-1.

+Hervé Renard Era

+Hervé Renard was appointed on 30 March 2023 to be the new manager of France's women's national team with a contract through the Olympic Games in August 2024.
+On 6 August 2024 he announced his departure.

 FIFA Women's World Cup 2023

 France qualified for the 2023 FIFA Women’s World Cup, which was hosted by Australia and New Zealand.
 France was placed in Group F with Jamaica, Brazil, and Panama, where they finished top of group with 7 points.
 In the round of 16, France beat Morocco 4-0 on August 8, 2023, to advance to the quarterfinals.
 France lost to Australia in penalty shootout, 7-6, on August 12, 2023.